Enrollment Policies for Graduate Students

 Online Academic Progress Reports

-Once admitted, you are required to review your personalized academic progress reports on the Degree Candidate portal, available via online services; they are updated after each term.
+Once admitted, you are required to review your personalized academic progress reports on the Degree Candidate portal, available via MyDCE; they are updated after each term.
 If you fail to track your degree requirements, you may need to take extra courses and delay graduation.

 You cannot be simultaneously enrolled as a candidate in more than one Harvard Extension School degree program, nor can a course count toward more than one ALM degree program at Harvard Extension School.